Q: I received a notice about an action against me on a debt. What should I do?

 There are some exemptions to this general principle that creditors can garnish your income.
 The first $217.50 from each weekly take-home pay cannot be garnished at all.
 Additionally, Social Security payments, Supplemental Security Income, and veteran’s benefits are typically exempted from garnishment.
 An important exception to this is that federal agencies collecting debts owed to the United States can seize part of these benefits.
 State-administered benefits, such as Ohio Works First, are also exempt from garnishment.

 You may also be “judgment-proof.”
 This means that your income is exempt from garnishment and you do not have any assets that can be seized by creditors and sold to pay your debt.
-For example, if your only income is from Social Security and you do not own a car worth more than $3,450 (the exempted limit for personal property), then your creditors may sue you, but they will not be able to take any of your property or assets to collect your debt.
+For example, if your only income is from Social Security, you do not own your home, and you do not own a car worth more than $3,675 (the exempted limit for one motor vehicle), then your creditors may sue you, but they will not be able to take any of your property or assets to collect your debt.

 This “Law You Can Use” column was provided by the Ohio State Bar Association (OSBA).
 It was prepared by Linda Cook, senior staff attorney for the Ohio Poverty Law Center in Columbus.